diku-dk/futhark/docs/man/futhark-profile.rst

 dataset.
 If the original invocation of ``futhark bench`` included multiple programs, then ``futhark profile`` will create subdirectories for each program (although all inside the same top level directory).

+You can pass multiple JSON files to ``futhark profile``.
+Each will produce a distinct top level directory.

 Files produced
 --------------